isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 <li><p align="justify">Cycling, skating, rollerblading, and riding skate-scooters within the school grounds are strictly not allowed.
 <li><strong>In Class</strong></li>
 <ol style="list-style-type: lower-alpha;">
-<li>Students are expected to attend all their lessons and not leave the classrooms without permission or a valid reason.</li>
+<li><p align="justify">Students are expected to attend all their lessons and not leave the classrooms without permission or a valid reason.
 <li>Students are expected to be punctual for lessons.</li>
 <li>Students are expected to be attentive and participate actively during lessons.</li>
 <li>Students are expected to complete and hand in all assignments on time.</li>
 <li>Students are expected to be responsible for the cleanliness of their classrooms.</li>
-<li>Students leaving the classroom during a lesson are expected to have a pass.
-Only 1 student will be allowed to leave the classroom at a time.</li>
+<li><p align="justify">Students leaving the classroom during a lesson are expected to have a pass.
+Only 1 student will be allowed to leave the classroom at a time.
-<li>Students who are going to another venue during a change of period are expected to do so promptly and in an orderly manner.</li>
+<li><p align="justify">Students who are going to another venue during a change of period are expected to do so promptly and in an orderly manner.
 <li>Students are expected not to be walking around the classroom during lesson time.</li>
 <li>Students are expected not to be disruptive during lesson time.</li>
-<li>Students are expected to keep their hand phones and mobile devices out of sight (i.e. inside their school bags) unless otherwise instructed by teachers.</li>
+<li><p align="justify">Students are expected to keep their hand phones and mobile devices out of sight (i.e. inside their school bags) unless otherwise instructed by teachers.
-<li>No food and drinks except mineral water are allowed in the classrooms/special rooms.
-School staff has the right to discard any food or drinks brought into classroom.</li>
+<li><p align="justify">No food and drinks except mineral water are allowed in the classrooms/special rooms.
+School staff has the right to discard any food or drinks brought into classroom.
 </ol>
 <li><strong>During Recess</strong></li>
 <ol style="list-style-type: lower-alpha;">